Wanstead House: Gardens

 The grounds were landscaped and planted with formal avenues of trees by George London, one of the leading garden designers of his day.
 John Rocque was commissioned by the 1st Earl Tylney in 1735 to carry out further work on the gardens, aimed to turn Wanstead into a mini Versailles.
 One of the best sources for the house and gardens' appearance at that time is Rocque's map, printed in Environs of London.

-About 275 yards to the mansion's west was a large octagonal ornamental lake called the "Basin", due south of what is now the golf course club-house, built of brick and weather-boarded timber, a remnant of the 18th-century stable-court.
+About 275 yd to the mansion's west was a large octagonal ornamental lake called the "Basin", due south of what is now the golf course club-house, built of brick and weather-boarded timber, a remnant of the 18th-century stable-court.
 The mansion also had a front lawn to its west, part of which now forms a cricket ground.
-A drive started at entrance gates 1/3 mile due west, the two stone piers of which still survive standing either side of Overton Drive at its junction with Blake Hall Road.
+A drive started at entrance gates 1/3 mi due west, the two stone piers of which still survive standing either side of Overton Drive at its junction with Blake Hall Road.
 The piers are embellished with the monogram of their builder, Sir Richard Child.
 Spencer's 1771 view of the house would have been drawn from this gate.

 This drive skirted the Basin's north side (now Overton Drive) then followed the lake's contour southwards to arrive at the mansion's west front.
 The extensive fruit and vegetable gardens originally situated to the south-east of the Great House have all gone, these now forming the links of the Golf Course.
 Two walnut trees which died in the 1980s, the largest 40 ft high and 7 ft 6 in in girth, probably themselves planted by Sir Josiah Child, stood to the east of the Shoulder of Mutton pond.
 Thickets of Rhododendron recall the time when part of the Park was laid out as a shrubbery, traversed by the winding paths shown in Rocque's map.
 Remains of an impressive avenue of sweet-chestnuts, called Evelyn's Avenue, can still be traced in a south westerly direction from the basin, crossing Wanstead Flats and Bush Wood.

 The 2nd Earl Tylney continued the plantings, but in the then fashionable natural and non-formal style.
-In 1813 William Pole-Tylney-Long-Wellesley invited the landscaper Humphrey Repton to improve the gardens - some of Repton's informal planting remains today.
+In 1813, William Pole-Tylney-Long-Wellesley invited the landscaper Humphrey Repton to improve the gardens - some of Repton's informal planting remains today.
 Before 1828 Wellesley in a search for money cut down a great number of trees in the park, destroying many of the avenues, vistas and clumps so carefully planted earlier at such great expense by Sir Josiah Child and the Earls Tylney.
 He had marked a further 2,000 for felling when his son obtained an injunction in 1828 preventing him from proceeding, since it would damage the value of the land, his future inheritance.
 Wellesley challenged the injunction but it was confirmed against him in 1834.